wghost/UPKUtils/doc/PatchUPK_Readme.txt

 <None>          // CategoryIndex
 <NullRef>	    // ArrayEnumRef

-Note that all entries are actually raw data, written in PatchUPK pseudo-code.
+Note that all entries are actually raw data written in PatchUPK pseudo-code.
 Patcher will get it as pure HEX code, deserialize it and link to owner if necessary.
-Patcher will not construct proper serial data for you, you must do it yourself after adding an object!
+Patcher will not construct proper serial data for you, you should do it yourself after adding an object!

 -----------------------------------------------------------------------------------------------------------------
     Legacy support: deprecated/renamed keys
 -----------------------------------------------------------------------------------------------------------------

-You may still use those, but it is recommended to move to new commands.
+You can still use those, but it is recommended to move on to new commands.

 FUNCTION key is an alias to OBJECT key.
 Renamed for obvious reasons: not all objects are functions.